lucaszprado/ai-engineering/user_rules.md

 ```

 ### Core Files
-1. `project_brief.md`: core project goals
+1. `project_brief.md`: core project goals.
-2. `scope_context.md`: problem and solution to be built
+2. `scope_context.md`: problem and solution to be built.
+Current scope under development.
-3. `system_patterns.md`: Architecture and design
+3. `system_patterns.md`: Architecture and design.
-4. `tech_context.md`: Tech stack and constraints
+4. `tech_context.md`: Tech stack and constraints.
-5. `active_context.md`: current work focus
+5. `active_context.md`: Current scope under development.
-6. `progress.md`: completed tasks and next steps
+6. `progress.md`: Completed scopes and next steps.

-`memory-bank/README.md` documents what is the scaffold with the appropriate headers and placeholders for each file from the memory bank stucture.
+`memory-bank/README.md` documents what is the scaffold with the appropriate headers, placeholders and key concepts for each file from the memory bank stucture.

 ---